 You’ve cleared the daunting task of meeting VCs and answering their never-ending questions.
 They’ve agreed to invest in you and you think the worst is over!
 Not quite.
-The next task is of drafting the term sheet.
+The next task is to draft the term sheet.

 A term sheet is a non-binding document which outlines the terms based on which an investor will infuse money into your startup.